Mobile Marketing – The World Has Gone Mobile

 The first thing to know about mobile marketing is to not think about it as marketing.
 A much better description is mobile engagement.
 This is not just semantics; it is important to think differently when considering incorporating the mobile phone into today’s communication strategy.
 The word ‘communication’ suggests having a direct conversation with your customer.
 Marketing has traditionally followed the broadcast model:

-Tell your message to as many people as possible and hope it will be relevant to a few.
+Tell your message to as many people as possible, and hope it will be relevant to a few.
 That model is rapidly becoming less acceptable to many customers and less effective in today’s crowded and diffused media environment.
 The opportunity exists today via mobile systems to have a direct one-to-one relationship with every customer in a way that has never been possible before and at a cost that has never been possible before.

 We all know there are now more mobile phones in Australia than people.
 We understand that no one leaves home without taking their mobile phone and that it is seen as a personal and private ‘space.’
 It is unnecessary to ‘market’ to customers via phones by ‘engaging’ with them; instead, the results and rewards can be well beyond what can be achieved through any other media.
 It is important to remember that the customer has been permitted to engage directly with them in their personal space, which must be respected.

 Your customers have permitted you to contact them via mobile because they want to hear from you.
 They want to know what is happening with your brand and products.
 They don’t want to be ‘sold to’ because they are already ‘sold.’
-They are loyal, engaged customers that
+They are loyal, engaged customers who

 wish to be kept informed.
 This goes to the heart of what is different about engaging with customers and clients via the mobile phone: you know that they already have a relationship with your business and that by giving you their mobile number, they have said, “I am interested and want to hear from you.
 I trust you.”
 If this is the case, and given that it is seven times easier to sell to an existing customer than a new one… it is time to start talking!